League Rules and Regulations

 SLIDE OR AVOID CONTACT: Plays at Home Plate - Umpires will call base runners out if they fail to slide, ‘surrender’ or avoid contact when there is a play at the plate.
 'Play at the plate' shall refer to any instance where a fielder is ‘about to receive the ball’ in the ‘general vicinity’ of home plate.
 ‘About to receive the ball’ shall refer to any instance where the ball arrives immediately before, at the same time, or immediately after the base runner reaches home plate.
 If, during a ‘play at the plate’ the runner fails to slide or ‘avoiding contact’ when not sliding, the runner will be immediately called out regardless of whether contact was, or was not, made with the fielder.
 ‘Play at the plate’, ‘about to receive the ball’, and ‘general vicinity’ shall remain judgment decisions by the umpire.
 Since the strike mat is considered an extension of home plate, a player who touches the strike mat is considered to be touching home plate.
 Play at 2nd or 3rd base - Because base runners naturally slow down (surrender) when running to 2nd or 3rd base so as to not overrun the bag, being called out for failure to slide will be based on the current ASA 'if contact is made' guidelines.
 However, any base runner that fails to slide or get out of the way on a double play will be immediately called out and the double play automatically awarded.

-COURTESY RUNNERS: A team at bat may use a courtesy runner for a player in need (due to injury or other medical reason) providing that player bats for him/herself and reaches base safely. .
+COURTESY RUNNERS: A team at bat may use up to 3 courtesy runner for a player in need (due to injury or other medical reason) providing that player bats for him/herself and reaches base safely. .
 Managers must specify on their lineup card before the start of the game which player(s) will need courtesy runners.
 If a courtesy runner is used, then one must be used for that player for the remainder of the game.
 The courtesy runner will be the last player to make an out, regardless of their status, whether as a result of an at-bat or on the base paths; of the same sex.
 If a player of that sex is not available then the last out of the opposite sex will do.
 If an injury to a player occurs during a game a manager may petition the umpire for exception to pregame notification rule.
 Any player using a courtesy runner may not play a position in the field other than 1st, 3B, pitcher, or catcher.
+You may add a courtesy runner after the game starts as long as you haven't used all your allotted courtesy runner spots and that player became hurt during the game.

 DESIGNATED HITTER: Each team will be allowed to use one (1) DH (designated hitter) to be used for any position in the field (not only the pitcher).
 Teams using the DH must make this known to the opposing team and the umpire before the game, and make sure it's recorded in the scorebook & line-up.
 The Fielder will only play the field, but can play any position in the field throughout the game.
 The Hitter may only bat and not play the field.
 Normal substitution and re-entry rules apply.
 The Hitter may come in for the Fielder to now bat and field, which would then forfeit the DH for the rest of the game.
 The Fielder may not re-enter.
 The Fielder may come in for the Hitter to now bat and field, which would then forfeit the DH for the rest of the game.
 The Hitter may not re-enter.